See also: OAWY Panel Guidance for Social Workers.

 An Agency Adviser to the Adoption Panel must be appointed.

 The role of the Agency Adviser includes arranging the appointment (including re-appointment), termination and review of appointment of members of the Central List; responsibility for the induction and training of members of the Central List; responsibility for liaison between the agency and the Adoption Panel, monitoring the performance of members of the Central List and the administration of the Adoption Panel; and giving such advice to the Adoption Panel as the Panel may request in relation to any case or generally.
 The Agency Adviser may on request provide advice to the Agency Decision Maker when they are considering a particular case.

 The Agency Adviser is not a Panel Member.
 They contribute to Panel meetings by raising issues and providing advice, for example about the agency's procedures and practices.

-The Agency Adviser should maintain an overview of the quality of the agency's reports, to both the Panel and to the Agency Decision Maker, and liaise with team managers to quality assure the Child's Permanence Report, the Prospective Adopter's Report and the Adoption Placement Report and the Adoption Support Plan.
+The Agency Adviser should maintain an overview of the quality of the agency's reports, to both the Panel and to the Agency Decision Maker, and liaise with team managers to quality assure the Child's Permanence Report, the Prospective Adopter's Report, the Adoption Placement Report and the Adoption Support Plan.
 Where there are concerns about a report, the Agency Adviser and the Panel chair should consider whether it is adequate for submission to the Panel.
 It will be for the Agency Adviser alone to decide whether the report is adequate for submission to the Agency Decision Maker (Adoption).The Agency Adviser should also update the Panel on the general progress of cases it has considered.
 This is particularly important where the Panel's recommendation or advice was not accepted.

 Additional Panels or meetings can be arranged at short notice where there is an urgent need to prevent delay to a child's plan.